Fable3/serverless-capstone/readme.md

 make install
 ```

-The installation process takes about an hour, so this is a candidate for a development Docker image.
+The installation process takes about an hour, so this is a candidate for a new development Docker image.

 The generated libraries are quite big, and there's a limit of 50 Mb of zip file for a lambda function, so a project should only include the used `.so` files in the final zip.